seandstewart/bardly/pending/romances/cymbeline/uncut.md

 The harmony of this peace.
 The vision
 Which I made known to Lucius, ere the stroke
 Of this yet scarce-cold battle, at this instant
-Is full accomplish’d; for the Roman eagle,
+Is full accomplish'd; for the Roman eagle,
 From south to west on wing soaring aloft,
-Lessen’d herself, and in the beams o’ the sun
+Lessen'd herself, and in the beams o' the sun
-So vanish’d: which foreshow’d our princely eagle,
+So vanish'd: which foreshow'd our princely eagle,
 The imperial Caesar, should again unite
 His favour with the radiant Cymbeline,
 Which shines here in the west.